spectrocloud/librarium/packages/docs/content/01-introduction/2-concept-overviews.md

 # Tenant

+Tenant represents a customer or an organization in Spectro Cloud.
 Spectro Cloud is a multi-tenant platform.
-Every customer or organization is added to Spectro Cloud as a unique tenant.
 All tenant resources are isolated from other tenants.
 Users from a tenant do not  have access to resources in another tenant.

 # Project